apache/lucenenet/websites/site/contributing/make-release.md

 - Click the back arrow to return to the main view

-- Click the `Run` button to begin the build (it will take about an hour)
+- Click the `Run` button to begin the build (it will take about 40 minutes)

+### Check the Release Artifacts

+- Upon successful Azure DevOps build, download the `release` build artifact and unzip it.
+Note you will need to copy the files in a later step.

+Perform basic checks against the release binary:

+- Check presence and appropriateness of LICENSE, NOTICE, and README files.

+- Check the `nupkg` files to ensure they can be referenced in Visual Studio.

+### Sign the Release

 - On your local Git clone, check out the SVN distribution repositories